aheltonsjma/digital-strategy/03_Accessibility_and_Philosophy.md

 * [Dome Collective Prototype](http://www.warhol.org/digital/metrics) — January 2015
 * 50X50 Face to Face Digital Publication
-* Ticketing changes to provide feee access for certain groups?
+* Ticketing changes that provide feee access for certain groups.
+Explicate these here.

+The following are projects initiated or deployed between 2015 and 2019 that exemplify the Narratives and Access strategy outlined above:

+* 50X50 Face to Face Digital Publication Alt-context
+* SJMA website accessibility update

 -----